Get the Just Compensation You

 To determine the price of your property, the government will have their appraiser assess the value of the property.
 This appraiser functions much like an adjuster for an insurance company, many of whom offer lowball pricing.
 You should know that you have the right to hire your own appraiser to determine an independent valuation.
 This is often the best course of action if you're considering selling to the government.

 If you choose not to sell to the government, they may proceed by filing a lawsuit to initiate the condemnation process.
-At this point, you can challenge the taking itself by working with eminent domain attorneys Near Me Lexington, SC.
+At this point, you can challenge the taking itself by working with eminent domain attorneys in Lexington, SC.
 You can also ask the court to determine the fair market value of the property if the government's valuation is lower than what you believe is fair.

 Limits to Eminent Domain in South Carolina